Section 10.8 Mass Moment of Inertia

 \end{equation*}

-This formula is the rotational analog of Newton’s second law \(F = ma\text{.}\) Here, the \(I\) represents the mass moment of inertia, which is the three-dimensional measure of a rigid body’s resistance to rotation around an axis.
-Mass moment of inertia plays the same role for angular motion as mass does for linear motion.
+This formula is the rotational analog of Newton’s second law \(F = ma\text{.}\) Here, the \(I\) represents the mass moment of inertia, which is the three-dimensional measure of a rigid body’s resistance to angular acceleration around an axis.
+Mass moment of inertia plays the same role for rotational acceleration as mass does for linear acceleration.

 Mass moment of inertia is defined by an integral equation identical to (10.1.3), except that the differential area \(dA\) is replaced with a differential element of mass, \(dm\text{.}\) The integration is conducted over a three dimensional physical object instead of a two dimensional massless area.